CS-451R-Capstone/Capstone_Project/README.md

 # Step 1
 Without this the front-end won't display anything on the page.
 DO THIS FIRST!
 ## Running the Backend Server
+First open a terminal and navigate to the server folder inside this project
 ### Available Scripts

 #### `npm run backend-server`